SummaryRead the full fact sheet

 Advice about weight management services

-Your GP or an industry body such as the Dietitians Association of Australia can help you make a safe choice when choosing a weight management support service.
+Your GP or an industry body such as Dietitians Australia [ can help you make a safe choice when choosing a weight management support service.

-The Dietitians Association of Australia is the national association for dietitians, with branches in every state and territory.
+Dietitians Australia is the national association for dietitians, with branches in every state and territory.
 Standards of practice are contained in the Accredited Practising Dietitian (APD) Program.